-3. Domestic Violence (DV) Bonus Project
+4. Domestic Violence (DV) Bonus Project

-The CoC should include at least one and perhaps all of the following types of project types, where the project is exclusively dedicated to serving survivors of domestic violence and/or human trafficking under the DV Bonus in the Submission to HUD: 1) a RRH project, 2) a Joint Transitional Housing/Rapid ReHousing (TH-RRH) project, or 3) a DV-specific Coordinated Entry support project.
+CoC FL-507 should include at least one and perhaps all (but not more one of each) of the following Project types as a DV Bonus Project serving survivors of domestic violence and/or human trafficking in the Submission to HUD: 1) Rapid ReHousing 2) Joint Transitional Housing - Permanent Housing/Rapid ReHousing, 3) Coordinated Entry for Domestic Violence (Victim Services).

-4. CoC Bonus Project
+5. Permanent Housing Bonus Project

-CoC FL-507 should include at least one of the following as a CoC Bonus Project in the Submission to HUD, all other things being equal: 1) a TH-RRH Project serving youth, 2) a RRH project serving families with children and/or youth, or 3) a project-based, site-specific Permanent Supportive Housing (PSH) project, or 4) a tenant-based, scattered-site PSH project.
+CoC FL-507 should include at least one of the following as a Permanent Housing Bonus Project in the Submission to HUD, all other things being equal: 1) a TH-RRH Project serving youth, 2) a RRH project serving families with children and/or youth, or 3) a Permanent Supportive Housing Leasing project serving chronically homeless individuals and/or families (particularly if securing matching funds proves challenging.)